This article was last updated on May 13, 2022. It was originally published as part of our June 2021 issue on May 28, 2021.

 Learn more about the island at the Brigantine Historical Museum and neighboring Sea Life Museum.
 The latter is a small gift shop and exhibition area for the Marine Mammal Stranding Center, an organization that rescues and rehabilitates ocean creatures.
 Just outside the museums, visitors often stop to snap a photo of the Brigantine Lighthouse, a nonoperational beacon positioned in the center of a traffic circle.
 While exploring, visit Donna Elias’s Brigantine Beach Gallery and Gift Shop.
 The Atlantic City native is known for her coastal paintings.

-There are more shopping opportunities at the farmers’ market, held Saturday mornings in the Brigantine Elementary School parking lot.
+There are more shopping opportunities at the farmers’ market, held Saturday mornings in the Brigantine Community School parking lot.
 Rain or shine, vendors sell produce, other food items and homemade products.

 Cape May County